-The City of Tabgha is on the northwest shore of the Sea of Galilee and is the location where John 21 takes place.
+The City of Tabgha is on the northwest shore of the Sea of Galilee and is the location where John 21 took place.
 The Catholics often build a church over important ruins to mark such spots.
 In Tabgha, the Franciscans built a church called the Church of the Primacy of Peter.

-In John 21, Jesus appears to his disciples for the third time after his resurrection; this was in Tabgha.
+In John 21, Jesus appeared to his disciples for the third time after his resurrection; this was in Tabgha.
 The disciples had gone out during the night to fish, but had caught nothing.
 In the morning, a man appeared on the shore and suggested they cast their nets on the right side of the boat.
 As they did, they caught so many fish that they could not drag the net back into the boat.

 At this point, Peter recognized Jesus and plunged into the water from the boat to swim to shore.
 The other disciples followed in the boat, dragging the nets behind them.